zeke/devcenter-scraper/content/md/request-timeout-bamboo.md

 description: On the Heroku Bamboo stack web dynos have 30 seconds to respond before an error page is served to the user and an error logged.
 ---

+>warning
-<div class="deprecated" markdown="1">This article applies to apps on the [Bamboo](bamboo) stacks.
-For the most recent stack, [Cedar](cedar), see [Request Timeout](request-timeout).</div>
+>This article applies to apps on the [Bamboo](bamboo) stacks.
+For the most recent stack, [Cedar](cedar), see [Request Timeout](request-timeout).

-<div class="callout"><p>
+>callout
-Additional concurrency usually doesn't help much if you are encountering request timeouts, since the most common causes affect only individual requests.
+>Additional concurrency usually doesn't help much if you are encountering request timeouts, since the most common causes affect only individual requests.
 You can crank your dynos to the maximum and you'll still get a request timeout, since it is a single request that is failing to serve in the correct amount of time.
 Extra dynos increase your concurrency, not the speed of your requests.
-</p></div>

 Heroku's routers can detect long-running requests.
 If your dyno takes more than 30 seconds to respond to a request, a router will serve an error page to the user and record an [H12 error](error-codes) in your application logs.